data-fair/data-fair/doc/pages/user-guide/edition-dataset-en.md

 ---
 title: Edit a dataset
 section: 4
-subsection : 2
+subsection: 3
 updated: 2021-09-20
-description : Add metadata to your dataset
+description: Add metadata to your dataset
 published: false
 ---